Wind Farm Siting Challenge - Phase II

 FINAL Assessment Wind Farm Challenge, Phase II

-Despite the availability of a few of improved datasets, the project team felt that a complete re-analysis of this challenges was not warranted.
+Despite the availability of a few improved datasets, the project team felt that a complete re-analysis of this challenges was not warranted.
 The main dataset on wind resource is mostly unchanged and the outcome would be only a minor revision.
-The resources that are freed up, will be redirected towards the MPA challenge where further effort is needed.
-Similar comments on repeating the challenge were obtained from the Steering Group Meeting and the Expert Panel Meeting.
+The resources that are made available, will be redirected towards the MPA challenge where further effort is needed.
+Similar advices on repeating the challenge were obtained from the Stakeholder Meeting and the Expert Panel Meeting.

-A report prepared by group of Norwegian authorities led by the Norwegian Water Resources and Energy Directorate “Havvind, Forslag til utredningsområder” (NVE, 2010) has been identified.
-The 15 areas that have been studied there, are roughly located in the same areas as our results.
-Though mostly closer to shore.
+A report prepared by a group of Norwegian authorities led by the Norwegian Water Resources and Energy Directorate “Havvind, Forslag til utredningsområder” (NVE, 2010) was identified.
+The 15 areas that have been studied there are roughly located in the same areas as our results, though mostly closer to shore.

 An on-going project that may provide helpful information for a.o.
-Windfarm Siting is NOVASARC, Nordic Project On Vulnerable Marine Ecosystems And Anthropogenic Activities In Arctic and Sub-Arctic Waters (http://novasarc.hafogvatn.is/ ).
-A suggestion for an interesting and different approach was received from one of the experts following the Svalbard Case Study Workshop (June 2017) for ConSite, a consensus-based siting tool aiming to make the process of siting a new development more democratic, verifiable and cost-effective (http://www.nina.no/consite).
+Windfarm Siting is NOVASARC, Nordic Project On Vulnerable Marine Ecosystems And Anthropogenic Activities In Arctic and Sub-Arctic Waters (http://novasarc.hafogvatn.is/).
+A suggestion for an interesting and different approach was received from one of the experts following the SBC Arctic workshop; the Svalbard case (June 2017) for ConSite, a consensus-based siting tool aiming to make the process of siting a new development more democratic, verifiable and cost-effective (http://www.nina.no/consite).